andy-knowles/andy-knowles/_posts/2019-05-09-one-hot-mux.md

 Here we mask out each data bus with the corresponding valid signal before ORing the data together.
-For a 1-bit 8-way mux we still need to look at 16 input bits (8x data and 8x valid), but this now decomposes into a well balanced logic tree, and need only consume 3 LUTs, 2 deep on a LUT6 architecture:
+For a 1-bit 8-way mux we still need to look at 16 input bits (8x data and 8x valid), but this now decomposes into a well balanced logic tree, and ideally need only consume 3 LUTs, 2 deep on a LUT6 architecture:

 ![Tech mapping for ideal one-hot mux](/images/test_mux_2.png)